-[ This is a guest post by Ashima Duggal.
-She is an attorney turned documentary filmmaker.
-She is working on her first film. ]
+[This is a guest post by Ashima Duggal.
+She is an attorney and documentary filmmaker in Boston.]

 By Ashima Duggal

-However, Vohra was not always so confident in connecting the everyday political to the personal.
+Vohra was not always so confident, however, in connecting the everyday political to the personal.
 When she first started making films, she was caught in a self-described “hectic political anxiety.”
-She felt political, but didn’t know how to express this amorphous sentiment.
+She felt political, but didn't know how to express this amorphous sentiment.
 So she started a long meditation with herself, exploring “the nature of politics, the nature of film as a medium of political activity and the nature of art.”
-In a 2012 essay in Pratilipi, an Indian literary journal, Vohra asks, “Do we make films that faithfully illustrate our political position?
-Or do we use our political position to arrive at an understanding of the nature of life in this moment, the catalyst for a creative art?”
+In a 2012 essay in Pratilipi, an Indian literary journal, Vohra asks two questions: “Do we make films that faithfully illustrate our political position?
+Or do we use our political position to arrive at an understanding of the nature of life in this moment, which is then the catalyst for creative art?”

 A deeper engagement with the partners in art and crime

-Partners in Crime is true to her vision; it is used as a vehicle to disseminate her ideas about the sometimes competing concepts of copyright, creativity and capitalism, but it never commands a fix-all solution.
-The film is built around pointedly candid conversations with a wide cast of characters and easy graphics that visualize various parts of her argument, which is neither wholly against copyright and capitalism nor for unbridled copyleft creativity.
-And the fast-paced, lively, and sometimes humorous tone of the film makes the ninety-four minute viewing experience immensely enjoyable.
+Partners in Crime is built around extemporaneous conversations with a wide cast of characters and easy graphics that visualize various parts of her argument, which is neither against copyright nor for unbridled “copyleft” creativity.
+The lively and humorous tone of the film makes viewing the ninety-four minutes immensely enjoyable as well.

-Almost fifteen different characters are shown who are in some way connected to copyright law, including infringers, victims, supporters, critics, and enforcers.
-At first glance, it’s tempting to place the characters on either side of a simple moral/legal dichotomy: the corporate executives, driven by profit-making at all costs, are the big, bad villains who use copyright law to enforce their own interests, while the artists are the victims of a kind of cultural appropriation, and are driven by creative purpose and tradition.
+About fifteen different characters are presented who fall into categories — the infringers, victims, supporters, critics, and enforcers.
+At first glance, it's tempting to place the characters on either side of a simple moral/legal dichotomy: the corporate executives, driven by profit-making at all costs, are the big, bad villains who use copyright law to enforce their own interests, while the artists are the victims of a kind of cultural appropriation— driven by creative purpose.

-Added to this mix are the pirates, the individuals clearly in violation of copyright law but who seem self-justified and cavalier about it, like most of us who have ever watched a film illegally online.
-There is the street vendor who sells pirated DVDs with fearless bravado and says, “We are all in this together,” when Vohra asks whether he is afraid of getting caught by the police, and there is the young man who obsessively downloads hundreds of films from bitTorrent claiming that since he pays monthly membership his activity can’t be illegal.
+Added to this mix are the “pirates,” the individuals who clearly violate copyright law but who seem self-justified and cavalier about it, like most of us who have ever watched a film illegally online.
+There is the street vendor who sells pirated DVDs with fearless bravado and says, “We are all in this together,” when Vohra asks whether he is afraid of getting caught by the police, and there is the young man who obsessively downloads hundreds of films from bitTorrent claiming that since he pays monthly membership his activity can't be illegal.

 But Vohra, dutifully employing the path of deeper engagement, doesn't allow viewers to fall into this simple dichotomy.
 Her aim is not to label certain stakeholders as clear violators and others as clear victims.
 Instead, she wishes to “shift the discussion from morality, which is the way the right-wing would want it.
 And shift the discussion from revolution, which is the way the copyleft people describe it.”

 Indeed, the moral/legal dichotomy becomes unsustainable when individual artists are pitted against other artists.
-In one scene, a small theater troupe comprised of young performers who are ardent fans of Salman Rushdie learn that his agents have rejected their request to adapt a story from his young adult novel, Haroun and the Sea of Stories.
+In one scene, a small theater troupe who is an ardent fan of Salman Rushdie learn that his agents have rejected their request to adapt a story from his novel, Haroun and the Sea of Stories.
 In another scene, a young writer, inspired by songs by Rajasthani Meghwals, writes short stories based on their music.
 By including these situations, Vohra attempts to show that dividing copyright law into clear rights and wrongs is more difficult to do than the strict enforcers would have you believe.

-While the film presents only instances of copyright gray areas in the Indian film and music industries, the situations explored resemble the ongoing controversy between Marvin Gaye’s estate and Robin Thicke.
-The estate of Marvin Gaye allege that the composition of “Blurred Lines” is a copy of Gaye’s “Got to Give It Up,” while Thicke, in a preemptive lawsuit, argues that the Gaye’s estate is claiming ownership of an entire genre.
+The situations resemble the controversy between Marvin Gaye's estate and Robin Thicke.
+Marvin Gaye's estate alleges that Thicke's composition “Blurred Lines” is a copy of Gaye's “Got to Give It Up,” while Thicke, in a preemptive lawsuit, argues that the Gaye's estate is claiming ownership of an entire genre.
 Thicke emphasizes that the only similarity between the two songs is commonplace musical elements.
 The outcome of this case may very well have consequences in the Indian film and music industry, as more American companies such as Sony, Universal, and Fox are doing business in India, and are aggressively lobbying Indian lawmakers to redefine and enforce Indian copyright laws.

 Locating the political in the private: public toilets and the city